lomodoc/homepage/content/docs/Installation/lomorage-service/installation-raspbian.md

 User can use environment variable in "/opt/lomorage/etc/environment" to control configuration parameter as below.
 You can change based on your own setup.

-Note after you set environment variable, please make sure it takes effect when you start or restart lomod

 #### 3.1 Change mount directory

 You may need to specify the mount directory if the USB drive is not mounted in "/media" directory.